rekxor/gas-reps/AI-Arena.md

-# Gas Report : AI Arena Contest
+# Gas Report : AI Arena

 ## Executive summary
  **AI Arena** is a PvP platform fighting game where the fighters are AIs that were trained by humans.
 In AI Arena you train an AI character to battle in a platform fighting game.
 Imagine a cross between Pokémon and Super Smash Bros, but the characters are AIs, and you can train them to learn almost any skill in preparation for battle.